Today’s workforce is changing.

 But, what path is right for you?

 From becoming a small business owner to managing an entire team, business majors can pursue a variety of career paths.
-Overall, business and financial occupations are projected to grow by 10%, creating about 773,800 new jobs by 2026, according to the U.S. Bureau of Labor Statistics (BLS).1
+Overall, business and financial occupations are projected to grow by 7% from 2018 to 2028, faster than the national job growth outlook, according to the U.S. Bureau of Labor Statistics (BLS).

 What Can You Do With a Business Degree?